 The cubital fossa is located anterior to the elbow joint between two muscles: brachioradialis, which is a lateral muscle of the forearm that originates from the supraepicondylar ridge of the humerus; and pronator teres, which is an anterior forearm muscle that arises from the medial epicondyle (we will cover these two muscles in the next lesson).
 The "floor" of the fossa is made up of the brachialis muscle.
 There are a few important relationships in the cubital fossa:

 - From lateral to medial run the tendon of biceps brachii, brachial artery, and the median nerve

 - The brachial artery splits into the radial and ulnar artery at the apex of the cubital fossa, around the level of the radial head or neck

 - The median nerves, as noted above, lies immediately medial to the brachial artery and leaves the fossa by passing between the two heads of the pronator teres muscle

 - The radial nerve lies just under the brachioradialis muscle, and splits into a superficial branch which continues into the anterior compartment of the forearm and a deep branch which passes between the two heads of supinator to enter the posterior compartment

-- The ulnar nerve does not pass through the cubital fossa, but instead passes posterior to the medial epicondyle (it does not pass through the carpal tunnel in the wrist either)
+- The ulnar nerve does not pass through the cubital fossa, but instead passes posterior to the medial epicondyle, so that it does not pass through the carpal tunnel in the wrist

 © 2015 Robert McCarthy